Skip to main content

 BC Ministry of Health

 Income-based prescription drug coverage for BC residents.
 Covers eligible prescription drugs, insulin, and some medical supplies after you meet your deductible.
+Important: If you haven't registered, your default deductible is $10,000.
+Registration is free.
+Coverage is based on income from 2 years prior.

 Who qualifies: All BC residents enrolled in MSP.
 Deductible and maximum are based on family net income.
+You must register to receive income-based coverage.

 How to apply: Register online at gov.bc.ca/pharmacare or call 1-800-663-7100.
 You'll need your CareCard and tax information.